 5. Insider trading & securities fraud

-Illegal insider trading – also known as securities fraud – is the practice of accessing or obtaining nonpublic information and then using that information to buy or sell stock.
+Illegal insider trading – a white collar crime also known as securities fraud – is the practice of accessing or obtaining nonpublic information and then using that information to buy or sell stock.
 Insider trading can undermine public trust in the securities market, and Securities and Exchange Commission (SEC) engages in market surveillance to prevent unfair market practices.
 To be convicted of securities fraud, the prosecution would prove beyond reasonable doubt that you bought or sold a security; possessed private information; the information was not publicly known; and the information was material.
 The government must show that the person bought and sold securities while having material nonpublic information, in violation of a duty not to trade.
 The penalties for insider trading could include up to 20 years in prison and up to $5 million in fines.

 6. Computer crimes